Building42/Telegraph/README.md

 ## License

 Telegraph is available under the Mozilla Public License, version 2.0.<br />
+You are welcome to use Telegraph in your commercial or open-source apps.<br />

 See the LICENSE file for more info.